eunos-1128/openstructure/examples/scoring/README.md

 ost compare-ligand-structures -m model.pdb -r reference.cif.gz -ml *.sdf --rmsd --lddt-pli
 ```

-An example output can be found [here](compare-ligand-structures_example_out.json)
+Results should be computed within seconds and example output can be found
-and we refer to the action documentation for in-depth description of the provided
+[here](compare-ligand-structures_example_out.json).
+We refer to the action
-data items.
+documentation for in-depth description of the provided data items.

 Again, it is advised to use the `-rna` flag if applicable.
 In this example,
 reference ligands are directly extracted from the provided mmCIF file based on